acoursey3/transformer-bayesian/README.md

 - A casino publishes data on winnings
 - They send out a survey to the recent visitors who they have contact information for
 - "8 out of the 10 people who responded actually made money!"
-- Likelihood of making money given data follows (Binomial likelihood):
+- Likelihood of observing our data given the probability of making money follows (Binomial likelihood):

 $$p(D | \theta)={10 \choose 8}\theta^8(1-\theta)^{2}$$